Shuaikang-Wang/Shuaikang-Wang.github.io/README.md

-# Shuaikang-Wang.github.io
-This is Shuaikang Wang's personal website.
+This is the source code to Jon Barron's public academic website: https://jonbarron.info/